by N. Strauss

 The novel's opening page goes on to remind us of the traditional version of "Rumpelstiltskin".
 It lets us know what kind of novel this is going to be—a fairy-tale retelling.
 And it provokes our curiosity by hinting that the "Rumpelstiltskin" we know has been sanitized in some way.
 Now we're wondering what the REAL story is...

 Here are some common problems to watch out for as you’re revising your story beginning:

-- Starting with background information.
-For example, sometimes inexperienced writers start out with little biographies of their main characters.
+1) Starting with background information.
+For example, inexperienced writers sometimes start out with little biographies of their main characters.
 These story beginnings feel a little bit like Wikipedia articles about people who don't exist.
 They are not very interesting to read.
 Don't feel like you have to provide all of the information upfront.
 You can start your story with a scene or action and gradually weave in background details when/if they become necessary for the reader's understanding.

-- Starting a different story.
+3) Starting a different story.
 The creative process often leads writers down unexpected paths.
 You start out with a certain story in mind then are surprised at where it leads.
 As a result, the story's beginning (even if it seemed perfect when you wrote it) may not be an ideal fit with the rest of the story.
-When that happens, ask yourself -- which version of the story do you like better?
+When that happens, ask yourself: which version of the story do you like better?
 The version you started out writing?
 Or the version you ended up with?
 Based on your answer to this question, you know which part of the story you have to rewrite.

 Join our free email group for more writing tips and ideas.
 You might also enjoy: